• Skip to primary navigation

 This intensifies its flavor, making it great for dishes that require a strong tomato taste.

-A bit of tomato paste can enhance the flavors of sauces, chili, and braised meats.
+A bit of tomato paste can improve the flavors of sauces, chili, and braised meats.

 It's also a spread on sandwiches and a marinade for grilled veggies.